jamesjj1979/us-enters-ww2/README.md

 <param ve-config
        title="Americas Entry Into WW2"
-       tagline:A historical accounting on why America entered the great war, the circumstances surounding it, and its impact. banner="https://upload.wikimedia.org/wikipedia/commons/thumb/1/15/U.S._flags_on_the_National_Mall%2C_2007.jpg/1920px-                     U.S._flags_on_the_National_Mall%2C_2007.jpg"
+       tagline:"A historical accounting on why America entered the great war, the circumstances surounding it, and its impact." banner="https://upload.wikimedia.org/wikipedia/commons/thumb/1/15/U.S._flags_on_the_National_Mall%2C_2007.jpg/1920px-                     U.S._flags_on_the_National_Mall%2C_2007.jpg"
        layout="vertical">